 There is a variety of software available for PCs, which are better than a Mac machine for use as gaming machines since most high-end games are created for the general PC.
 PCs and Macs can usually share peripherals if they connect via USB, [], or Bluetooth, three industry standards available on every Mac.
 Most popular applications for Mac and PC use the same file formats, making it simple to exchange documents with friends and coworkers or move existing files from a PC to a Mac.

 Traditionally PCs have had the upper hand when it comes to gaming because more publishers developed games for the PC platform.
 Dollar for dollar, PCs have also provided more powerful processors and speed is an important criterion when it comes to gaming.
 Some popular games that are available only on PCs are Age of Empires III and Crysis.
-Games that have both Mac and PC versions include Call of Duty 4: Modern warfare, Guitar Hero III: Legends of Rock, Lego Star Wars II and Starcraft.
+Games that have both Mac and PC versions include Call of Duty 4: Modern warfare, Guitar Hero III: Legends of Rock, Lego Star Wars II , Starcraft and World of Warcraft.

 edit Productivity Software